 Christian Living: We believe it is the responsibility of every believer to be added to the membership of a local assembly of saints and to live for God’s glory as those devoted to his word, fellowship with his people, prayer and unselfish Christian service.
 As faithful members of God’s flock locally, we must live as directed by the word of God seeking to teach, learn and live all Christ commanded us, supporting his bride the church in the loving exercise of our spiritual gifts; giving wholehearted love to God in worship including the tithing of our financial resources (Mal.
 3:8-12; Matt.
 22:36-40; John 13:35; Acts 2:42-47; Rom.
 12:1-21; 1 Cor.
 16:2; 2 Cor.
 6:20; Titus 2:11-14).

 Last Things: We believe in the personal, bodily return of our Lord Jesus Christ at the consummation of history.
-The dead, consisting of believers and non-believers, shall be raised up in final judgment.
-Those who are saved shall be raised up unto everlasting life and those who have rejected Christ unto eternal damnation.
+Upon death, those who are saved are raised up unto everlasting life and those who have rejected Christ unto eternal damnation.
 There is a literal and physical heaven and hell.
-To die in Christ before his return is to be immediately present with the Lord; to die unforgiven and still bound in sin is to pass into conscious misery and torment awaiting the final judgement forever separated from the mercy of the Lord (Matt.
+To die in Christ is to be immediately present with the Lord in heaven; to die unforgiven and bound in sin is to pass into conscious misery and torment forever separated from the mercy of the Lord in hell (Matt.
 25:31-46; Luke 16:19-26; Acts 1:9-11; Rom.
 8:23; 1 Cor.
 15:16-58; 2 Cor.
 5:8; Phil.
 1:23; 1 Thess.
 4:13-18; Titus 2:13; Jude 6, 7; Rev. 20:11-15).